A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Conclusions

 \section{Conclusions}

 In this paper, we have shown that QTSP is NP-hard even when the costs are restricted to taking 0-1 values on Halin graphs.
-We have presented a polynomial time algorithm to solve a restriction of QTSP, denoted TSP($k$) on any fully reducible graph for any fixed $k$.
+We have presented a polynomial time algorithm to solve a restriction of QTSP, denoted TSP($k$) on any fully $k$-reducible graph for any fixed $k$.
 To illustrate this, we have given an algorithm which solves TSP(3) on a Halin graph in $O(n)$ time.

-It may be noted that the approach that is presented can directly be extended to the corresponding bottleneck versions on any fully reducible graph class by replacing the `sum' operations with `max' with the same time complexity.
+The $k$-neighbour bottleneck TSP on a Halin graph can be solved by solving $O(\log(n))$ problems of the type TSP($k$).
+However, it is possible to solve the problem faster.
+Details will be reported elsewhere.